seojuice

 What to Chart: The Four Visualizations Worth the Effort

 1. Daily clicks plus impressions line chart, 90-day window.
-The single most important chart.
+The one I'd keep if I could keep only one.
 It tells you whether traffic is growing, flat, or decaying.
 Divergence (impressions up, clicks flat) is the AI Overview signature.

 2. Top 20 queries bar chart, position color-coded.
 Sorted by clicks descending.
 Green for positions 1–5, yellow for 6–10, red for 11+.
-Reveals which queries you're winning, which are at risk, which deserve a refresh.
+Shows which queries you're winning and which deserve a refresh.

 3. Position decay scatter plot.
-X-axis: position 4 weeks ago.
+X-axis: position four weeks ago.
 Y-axis: position today.
-Diagonal is "no change."
-Points above the diagonal dropped; below the diagonal improved.
-The red-dot cluster in the top-right is your decay watchlist; see the content refresh strategy piece for the workflow.
+The diagonal is "no change."
+Points above it dropped; below it improved.
+The red-dot cluster in the top-right is your decay watchlist; the content refresh strategy piece covers the workflow.

 4. AI Overview impact estimate.
-Plot impressions and clicks as two lines on the same axis, normalized so they overlap on day 1.
-When they diverge (impressions holding, clicks dropping), the gap is, to a first approximation, AI Overview cannibalization.
-Not perfectly clean, but directionally useful.
+Plot impressions and clicks as two lines, normalized to overlap on day one.
+When they diverge (impressions holding, clicks dropping), the gap is, very roughly, AI Overview cannibalization.
+A smoke alarm, not a precision instrument.

 Mockup of the four core GSC charts: daily clicks line, top queries bar, position decay scatter, AI Overview impact divergence

 The four charts.
-Most paid SEO dashboards show 40+ widgets; for a solo founder, these four cover roughly 90% of the decisions.
+Most paid dashboards show 40+ widgets; for a solo founder, these four covered the decisions I actually made.

 Automation Patterns: Cron, Slack, Sheets, Django

 Pulling manually is fine for a one-off.
 The dashboard becomes useful when it runs itself.
-Three automation patterns, ranked by setup effort:
+Three patterns I've shipped, ranked by setup effort:

 Pattern 1: Cron and Slack alerts.
-The cheapest option.
-A daily cron runs the script, and if any of three conditions trigger — clicks dropped >20% week-over-week, a top-10 query fell out of the top 20, or a previously-indexed page lost indexing — post to Slack.
-About 80 lines of Python including the webhook.
-Runs in 4 seconds on a $5 VPS.
-Your dashboard does one thing: shout at you when something changes.
+The cheapest and, honestly, the one I kept.
+A daily cron runs the script.
+If any of three conditions trigger (clicks dropped more than 20% week-over-week, a top-10 query fell out of the top 20, or a previously-indexed page lost indexing) it posts to Slack.
+Mine is under a hundred lines including the webhook, and runs in seconds on a cheap VPS.
+The dashboard does exactly one thing: shout at me when something changes.
+That was the only widget I needed.

 import json, os, urllib.request